 Portland Parks and Recreation (PP&R) Portland Parks Film Permit Fees and Conditions

-To apply for a permit to film in a City of Portland Park, fill out Parks Permit Application and submit along with application fee to Clarence Stone.
+To apply for a permit to film in a City of Portland Park, fill out Parks Permit Application.
 Please note that PP&R permits are time, date and location-based, so providing all information requested on the application is essential for expedited processing.
 Also note that application fee doubles if you submit less than three (3) days before your shoot.

 All Portland parks listings and amenities can be found here.

-Clarence will work with PP&R supervisors to determine if your requested park space is available for permitting and will facilitate any special accommodations for the shoot.
-Once permit is approved, use fee is payable to Clarence and permit is issued to the production.
+The Customer Service Center team will work with PP&R supervisors to determine if your requested park space is available for permitting and will facilitate any special accommodations for the shoot.
+Once a permit is approved, a use fee is paid and the permit is issued to the production.